 All traders which include importers, exporters, transporters, freight forwarders and Customs agents are eligible to use the ACTS to transport goods across borders.
 However, the potential users must register as transit traders with the Customs Administration (CA) of participating AMS.
 Each CA will have a set of guidelines on the criteria for eligibility and process of application.

 The governing protocol also provides for the approval of Authorised Transit Traders status.
 However, to be given this status, applicants will have to meet the qualifying criteria set by the individual ASEAN Member States to be eligible for the ATT status.
 The authority and right to give ATT status lies with relevant competent authorities of participating AMS.
 The ATT status will allow the qualified trader to use a simplified declaration process as set by the competent authorities.

-Thailand, Malaysia and Singapore participated in the pilot stage of ACTS implementation.
-The pilot ran from November 2016 until April 2017.
-This included the electronic exchange of test data followed by a Parallel Run phase using transit declarations submitted to ACTS in parallel with current declarations for real transit operations.
-The live movement of goods using the ACTS system will be carried out in a later phase, once the legal environment is in place.
-On the conclusion of the pilot phase it is envisaged that the ACTS will be rolled fully amongst three pilot countries with the objective to include other land-based ASEAN countries later, depending on their readiness.
+Currently, the ACTS Pilot phases are being conducted in Participating AMS countries, namely Malaysia, Singapore, Thailand, Lao PDR, Cambodia and Viet Nam.
+The Pilot Phase was started in January 2020 and envisaged to move towards seamless ‘Full Live Operation by 2020.
+This included the electronic exchange of test data followed by a Parallel Run phase using transit declarations submitted to ACTS in parallel with current declarations for real transit operations and the live movement of goods using the ACTS system.
+On the conclusion of the pilot phase, it is envisaged that the ACTS will be rolled fully amongst the particpaing countries.

 Summary of Information